 After a long drive day from Cedar City, Utah, we made our way up Highway 50, which was first used by the Pony Express and is now labeled The Loneliest Highway in America.

-We ended up settling in for the night at the Border Inn RV park where one gets also the option of buying a used RV, and which is only a few miles from the next national park on our radar, Great Basin.
+We ended up settling in for the night at the Border Inn RV park, which is only a few miles from the next national park on our radar, Great Basin.
 The RV park actually sits in both Nevada and Utah.
 Dan asked if that benefited them some how and they laughed while responding with something to the effect that Utah laws are a pain in their behind.

 Our friends @upintheairstream also put in some serious miles today in order to caravan with us into Great Basin, Idaho, Montana and Canada.
 They are on the fence about joining us all the way north to Alaska so it’ll be interesting to see which side of the fence they fall in the next few weeks together.